careem/mockingbird/README.md

 ### Mocking

-When your mocks are ready you can write your tests and specify the behavior you want when a method on you mock is called.
+When your mocks are ready you can write your tests and specify the behavior you want when a method on your mock is called.

 To do that you will use:
 1. `every`